Fixing bucket corruption

 Fix bucket corruption

-Before you follow these steps, in Help > About you must check when the clear audit trail was last ran.
-If you've cleared the audit trail using a date within the current financial year, the monthly buckets prior to the clear audit trail date will be incorrect after recalculating.
+Before you follow these steps, in Help then About you must check when the clear audit trail (CAT) was last ran.
+If you've ran the CAT with a date within the current financial year, the monthly buckets before the CAT be incorrect after recalculating.
 In this scenario, print any required reports before you recalculate.

-1. File > Maintenance > Yes to close any open windows.
+1. Go to File, then Maintenance, and select Yes to close any open windows.

-2. Check Data > Recovery Tools > follow the prompts to take a backup of your data > OK.
+2. Select Check Data, then Recovery Tools, then follow the prompts to take a backup of your data.

 Possible causes and best practice

-Bucket corruption may be caused by issues including crashes and power failures.
-There are also some specific causes that you should be aware of:
+Bucket corruption can be caused by issues including crashes and power failures.
+There are also some specific causes to be aware of:

-• Crashing out of the Year End process - The Year End process may take some time to run, during which the Task Manager may show 'Not Responding'.
-You should not crash out of the year end routine.
+• Crashing out of the Year End process - The Year End process can take time to run, during which the Task Manager can show 'Not Responding'.
+Don't crash out of the year end routine

-• 3rd party data import - Data imported from third party software may cause bucket corruption.
-You should check your bucket values are correct after such imports.
+• Third-party data import - Data imported from third-party software can cause bucket corruption.
+Check your bucket values are correct after such imports

-• Nominal codes missing from the chart of accounts - Before running the Year End routine it is important to check the chart of accounts to ensure no codes are missing.
+• Nominal codes missing from the chart of accounts - Before running the Year End, check the chart of accounts to ensure no codes are missing

 Steps to duplicate